likhithv05/apartment-planner/README.md

 Hey!
 This is a project I made to help keep track of apartment stuff and split expenses for the inital move in.

 ## What is this?
 A web app for managing apartment items, tracking who bought what, and making sure nobody forgets to pay their share.
 Built with React, TypeScript, Supabase, and TailwindCSS.
-Super chill, super useful.

 ## Features
 - Add, edit, and filter apartment items (like a shopping list, but fancier)